 So barring another change, the league's glorified exhibition will take place, meaning that not only will invited players (that are able and choose to participate) get to spend a few days in Sin City, they also will get a nice check for making the trip.

-But besides the warmer climate, there's also the simple fact that win or lose, Pro Bowl participants are paid for their participation.
-In fact, the share for the winning team in this year's Pro Bowl is $67,000, which is more than the players that lose Super Bowl LIII ($59,000) will receive.
+Win or lose, Pro Bowl participants are paid for showing up.
+The share for the winning team this year is $80,000, which is more than the players that lose this year's Super Bowl ($75,000) are set to receive.

-And $67,000 is certainly a nice payday compared to the $2,000 members of the NFC team got for winning the Pro Bowl in 1971.
+And like every other thing that has to do with money related to the NFL, the amount Pro Bowl participants get these days has come a long way.
+Consider that in 1971, members of the NFC team that won the Pro Bowl were paid just $2,000.
+Even adjusted for 2021 dollars, that's just $13,768.
 Here's a breakdown of how the share for both the winning and losing teams in the Pro Bowl has changed since the AFC vs. NFC format was introduced in 1971.